Defining Student Success, Not Just Graduation

 Civic engagement

-Presciently – given the COVID-19 pandemic – Graduate Profile designs often include aspects of cultural awareness, community service and civic engagement.
-For example, Centinela Valley Union High School District has as its goal that “Graduates will act as productive citizens who serve in the community to improve the quality of life…”
+Graduate Profile designs also often include aspects of cultural awareness, community service and civic engagement.
+For example, Centinela Valley Union High School District has as one of its goals that “Graduates will act as productive citizens who serve in the community to improve the quality of life…”

 Putting the same concepts into a competency they call “Civic and Cultural Awareness,” Davis Joint Unified School District envisions that: